rcompat/rcompat/README.md

 ## What is rcompat?

-A standard library for JavaScript runtimes, consistenly working across Node, Deno, Bun and future runtimes.
+A standard library for JavaScript runtimes, consistently working across Node, Deno, Bun and future runtimes.

 ## Packages